nicross/syngen-template/README.md

 A spatial sound and synthesis framework for accessible audio game development and experience design.

 ## Disclaimer
-This repository is experimental and subject to change.
+This repository is experimental and under active development.
 Use at your own risk.

 ## Overview